frankiefloyd/sample_website1/README.md

 # Read me :

-This is a simple README file that i edited with Vi.
+This is a simple README
-I am feeling so cool RN !

-Have a good day !